Vendi Novelty Scores for Out-of-Distribution Detection: Baselines

 \paragraph{FDBD.} The Fast Decision Boundary Detector (FDBD) introduced in \citet{liu2023fast} exploits the observation that OOD samples lie closer to decision boundaries than ID samples in the embedding space.
 The paper provides a hyperparameter-free, fast $O(C+D)$ algorithm for estimating these distances.
 The authors also show that FDBD is theoretically accurate under the assumptions of neural collapse.

 \paragraph{NCI.} The Neural Collapse Inspired OOD Detector (NCI) directly leverages the properties of neural collapse to identify OOD samples \citet{liu2025detecting}.
-In particular, the authors leverage $4$ characteristics of Neural Collapse: (1) variability within a class goes to $0$ (2) class means are arranged on an Equiangular Tight frame (3) the last last layer linear classifier converges to the class means and (4) the classifier acts as a nearest center classifier.
+In particular, the authors leverage $4$ characteristics of Neural Collapse: (1) variability within a class goes to $0$ (2) class means are arranged on an Equiangular Tight frame (3) the last layer linear classifier converges to the class means and (4) the classifier acts as a nearest center classifier.
 With these characteristics, NCI measures the cosine similarity between the centered feature and the class weights.
 NCI is also fast: it runs in $O(D)$ additional time.
-Like FDBD, NCI is also hyperparameter-free.
-VNS does not make assumptions about Neural Collapse.
+NCI introduces one hyperparameter to incorporate the norm of test samples.

 \paragraph{KNN.} The KNN OOD detector from \citet{sun2022out} measures the distance between a test sample and its $k$th nearest neighbor in a normalized feature space.
 This non-parametric method requires each test sample to be compared against the entire training set.
 At inference time, VNS does not search over the entire training dataset.